-- 1. I am writing to announce the Scottish Funding Council's final funding allocations for colleges for the forthcoming Academic Year (AY) 2025-26. - 2.
-The Scottish Funding Council (SFC) published indicative funding allocations on 10 April 2025 to help colleges plan for the forthcoming AY.
-There are no material changes in the final allocations from the indicative allocations announced apart from the institutional allocations of the £5.5m previously announced to support increased national insurance costs.
-Any other updates on policy or other budgets since the indicative publication are set out in this announcement. - 3.
-We have continued to engage with the Scottish Government through the funding allocation process to ensure that our funding principles align with Ministerial policy priorities, including those set out in our Letter of Guidance.
-We have also continued to engage with the sector prior to announcing these final funding allocations. - 4.
-The final funding allocations set out in this announcement are based on the Scottish Government's Scottish Budget: 2025-26, approved by the Scottish Parliament on 25 February 2025.
+- 1. I am writing to announce Scottish Funding Council (SFC) decisions on indicative funding allocations for colleges for the forthcoming Academic Year (AY) 2025-26. - 2.
+SFC provides indicative funding allocations to help colleges plan for the forthcoming AY.
+We have engaged with the Scottish Government through the funding allocation process to ensure that our funding principles align with Ministerial policy priorities, including those set out in our letter of guidance. - 3.
+The indicative allocations set out in this announcement are based on the Scottish Government's Scottish Budget: 2025-26 which was approved by the Scottish Parliament on 25 February 2025. - 4.
+We have engaged with several key sector groups in developing these indicative allocations and we will publish final allocations by the end of May 2025.